 Confused Physiological Processes & Altered Hunger and Satiety Signals

 Lack of Environmental Control & Persistent, Extreme Stress or Minority Stress

 What to Look For

-Being familiar with the signs and symptoms associated with binge-eating disorder can help you champion early intervention and recovery.
+Being familiar with the signs and symptoms can help you champion early intervention and recovery through binge-eating disorder treatment.
 Watch out for binge-eating episodes that are not associated with inappropriate compensatory behaviors, but are associated with feelings of lack of control or self-loathing and occur, on average, at least once a week for three months.
 Comorbidities include: major depressive disorder (MDD), post traumatic stress disorder (PTSD), bipolar I & II disorder, and attention-deficit/hyperactivity disorder (ADHD).